Tiantong Temple: Architecture

 The extant structure is based on the Ming and Qing dynasties building principles and retains the traditional architectural style.
 There are 700 halls and rooms in total.
-Now the existing main buildings include Shanmen, Heavenly Kings Hall, Mahavira Hall, Bell tower, Drum tower, Hall of Guru, Dharma Hall, Dining Room, and Buddhist Texts Library.
+Now the existing main buildings include the Shanmen, Tianwang-dian, Mahavira Hall, Bell tower, Drum tower, Zushi-dian, Dharma Hall, Dining Room, and Zangjing-ge.

-Heavenly Kings Hall
+Tianwang-dian

-The Heavenly Kings Hall has double-eave gable and hip roofs covered with grey tiles.
+The Tianwang-dian, or Hall of the Four Heavenly Kings, has double-eave gable and hip roofs covered with grey tiles.
 It is 23.64 m deep, 31.77 m wide and 19.6 m high.
-Maitreya is enshrined in the Hall of Four Heavenly Kings and at the back of his statue is a statue of Skanda.
+Mi Le is enshrined in this hall, and at the back of his statue is a statue of the dharmapala Weituo.
 Statues of Four Heavenly Kings are enshrined in the left and right side of the hall.

 Mahavira Hall

-The Mahavira Hall enshrining the Three-Life Buddha, namely Sakyamuni, Amitabha and Bhaisajyaguru.
-The two disciple's statues are placed in front of the statue of Sakyamuni, the older is called Kassapa Buddha and the middle-aged is called Ananda.
-At the back of Sakyamuni's statue is the statue of Guanyin.
+The Mahavira Hall enshrining the Three-Life Buddha, namely Shijiamouni, Amituofo and Yaoshi.
+The two disciple's statues are placed in front of the statue of Shijiamouni, the older is called Kassapa Buddha and the middle-aged is called Ananda.
+At the back of Shijiamouni's statue is the statue of Guanyin.
 The statues of Eighteen Arhats sitting on the seats before both sides of the gable walls.